lake-wg/authz/draft-selander-ace-ake-authz.md

 # Problem Description {#prob-desc}

 The (potentially constrained) device wants to enrol into a domain over a constrained link.
 The device authenticates and enforces authorization of the (non-constrained) domain authenticator with the help of a voucher, and makes the enrolment request.
 The domain authenticator authenticates the device and authorizes its enrolment.
 Authentication between device and domain authenticator is made with a lightweight authenticated Diffie-Hellman key exchange protocol (LAKE, {{I-D.ietf-lake-reqs}}).
-The procedure is assisted by a (non-constrained) AAA server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator.
+The procedure is assisted by a (non-constrained) authorization server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator.

 The objective of this document is to specify such a protocol which is lightweight over the constrained link and reuses elements of the LAKE.
 See illustration in {{fig-overview}}.